zchee/golang-wiki/Mobile.md

 Note: Go Mobile runs on the same architectures as Go, which currently means ARM, ARM64, 386 and amd64 devices and emulators.
 Notably, Android on MIPS devices is not yet supported.

-If you are using Android Studio, you can use the [Gradle plugin](https://plugins.gradle.org/plugin/org.golang.mobile.bind) to automate this process.

 * Launch Android Studio.
 * File > Import Project... to import the reference project from $GOPATH/src/golang.org/x/mobile/example/bind/android.